Max McCaffrey

-Maxwell James McCaffrey (born May 17, 1994) is an American coach and former professional wide receiver; he is an offensive assistant for the Miami Dolphins of the National Football League (NFL).
+Maxwell James McCaffrey (born May 17, 1994) is an American coach and former professional wide receiver who is the running backs coach for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Duke Blue Devils and signed with the Oakland Raiders as an undrafted free agent in 2016.
 A member of the McCaffrey football family, he is the son of Ed and the eldest brother of Christian, Dylan, and Luke.

 College career

 In 53 games at Duke (38 starts), McCaffrey caught 117 passes for 1,341 yards and 12 touchdowns, and twice received Academic All-ACC honors.
 In 2015, he started all 13 games, making 52 receptions for 643 yards (12.4 per catch) and five touchdowns.